PAX TV premieres Night of Joy: A Holiday Celebration of Faith and Family, a

 troops serving in South Vietnam, disc jockey Cronauer infuriates his superiors.
 The film co-stars Forest Whitaker,

 Bruno Kirby and Floyd Vivino.
+It will be generally released January 15, 1988.

 20,000 Leagues Under the Sea released